 They were also anally violated

 I can’t think of any plausible reason as to why the elephants are anally violated before going in the water.
-Some reports have said it is say the business don’t want poo whilst in the water but surely tourists realise that animals poo?
+Some reports have said it is because they don’t want poo whilst in the water but surely tourists realise that animals poo?

 Even if they do poo in the water, the river would wash it away as the elephant’s bottom is facing downstream so I am perplexed as to why the elephants are subjected to this.
 It was quite painful for them and you could see that by watching them.